zuazo/postfixadmin-cookbook/README.md

 Installs and configures [PostfixAdmin](http://postfixadmin.sourceforge.net/), a web based interface used to manage mailboxes, virtual domains and aliases.

-Also creates the required *MySQL* database and tables.
-No other databases are supported yet.
+Also creates the required *MySQL* or *PostgreSQL* database and tables.

 The first time it runs, automatically generates some passwords if not specified.
 Generated passwords are: